 CFS Workstream on Nutrition

-The UN Committee on World Food Security (CFS) selected nutrition as one of its key workstreams for 2016–2018 and will have a major role in shaping nutrition debates in the context of the SDGs and the 2nd International Conference of Nutrition (ICN2) outcomes.
+The UN Committee on World Food Security (CFS) selected nutrition as one of its key workstreams for 2016–2018.
+Nutrition will continue to play a major role in the following biennium, as CFS has committed to producing nutrition guidelines by 2020.

-The PSM Working Group on Nutrition brings together key stakeholders from across the agri-food value chain, including farm representatives, businesses and nutritionists.
-The Working Group follows closely the CFS workstream on nutrition and participates in the Open-Ended Working Groups on Nutrition.
+The PSM Nutrition / Monitoring / Right to Food Macrocommittee brings together key stakeholders from across the agri-food value chain, including farm representatives, agribusinesses, nutritionists, researchers, and more.
+The Macrocommittee follows the CFS workstream on nutrition closely and participates in the Open-Ended Working Groups on Nutrition.

-On April 26, 2016, the PSM hosted with the Government of Germany a Partnership Forum on Nutrition in order to demonstrate that collaborations between the public and private sectors and civil society can contribute to public health, sanitary measures and above all to creating sustainable and nutrition-enhancing food systems to end hunger and all forms of malnutrition as well as supporting and promoting healthy diets.
+On April 26, 2016, the PSM, together with the Government of Germany, hosted a Partnership Forum on Nutrition in order to demonstrate that collaborations between the public and private sectors and civil society can contribute to public health and sanitary measures.
+Above all, PSM believes that a collaborative approach will contribute to sustainable and nutrition-enhancing food systems that end hunger and all forms of malnutrition by promoting healthy, diverse diets.

 Read the final report from the Partnerships Forum on Nutrition: